 PROGRAM OVERVIEW: The Fulbright Scholar-in-Residence (SIR) Program is a unique Fulbright Scholar Program initiative that is specifically driven by the goals of U.S. institutions of higher education to enhance internationalization and cross-cultural understanding efforts on their campuses.
-Through the SIR Program, institutions host a scholar from outside of the United States for a semester or full academic year to teach courses, assist in curriculum development, and guest lecture in their area of expertise and understanding, develop study abroad/exchange partnerships and engage with the campus and within the local community to foster cross-cultural and global understanding.
-SIRs work across departments and curricula in a variety of ways to significantly enhance or expand an existing international program, develop new world area studies programs, add an international dimension to existing coursework or provide an opportunity for U.S. students to learn about a particular world region or country.
+Through the program, institutions host a scholar from outside of the United States for a semester or full academic year to teach courses, assist in curriculum development, and guest lecture in their area of expertise and understanding, develop study abroad/exchange partnerships and engage with the campus and within the local community to foster cross-cultural and global understanding.
+Scholars work across departments and curricula in a variety of ways to significantly enhance or expand an existing international program, develop new world area studies programs, add an international dimension to existing coursework or provide an opportunity for U.S. students to learn about a particular world region or country.

 WHO CAN APPLY?
 Competition is open to people who meet the following criteria:

-- Be a Vietnamese citizen (no dual citizenship)
+- Vietnamese citizen (no dual citizenship)

 WHAT COURSES TO TEACH & ACTIVITIES TO PARTICIPATE?

 The Scholar will be housed in Clark University’s Becker School of Design and Technology’s (BSDT) Interactive Media [Games] department.

 In the Fall and Spring, they would be asked to co-teach, with an instructor with significant previous experience, Game Studio which is an experiential production course in collaboration with community partners; Fall with the Worcester Art Museum, Spring with Boston opera company partner, White Snake.
 In the Spring they would also teach an advanced topics colloquium on international interactive media development.